cetic/helm-fadi/README.md

 ## Chart Details

-See the [fadi](https://github.com/cetic/fadi) repository for documentation and defaults.
+See the [fadi](https://github.com/cetic/fadi) repository for documentation and userguide.

 ## Installation